feature-engine/feature_engine/docs/user_guide/preprocessing/MatchVariables.rst

+.. _match_variables:

+.. currentmodule:: feature_engine.preprocessing

 MatchVariables
 ==============

-MatchVariables() ensures that the columns in the test set are identical to those in the train set.
+:class:`MatchVariables()` ensures that the columns in the test set are identical to those in the train set.

 If the test set contains additional columns, they are dropped.
 Alternatively, if the